Magda B. Arnold

 Magda Blondiau Arnold (born Magda Barta-Blondau; December 22, 1903 – October 5, 2002) was a Canadian psychologist who was the first contemporary theorist to develop appraisal theory of emotions, which moved away from "feeling" theories (e.g. James-Lange theory) and "behaviorist" theories (e.g. Cannon-Bard theory) toward the cognitive approach.
 She also created a new method of scoring the Thematic Apperception Test called Story Sequence Analysis.

 She was a 1957 Guggenheim Fellow.

 Early life and education

-Arnold was born in Moravská Třebová, Moravia, Austria-Hungary (now in the Czech Republic) to Rudolph Barta and Rosa Marie Blondiau.
+Arnold was born in Moravská Třebová, Moravia, Austria-Hungary (now in the Czech Republic) to Rudolph Barta and Rosa Marie Blondiau, members of an opera company.
+An illegitimate child, she was fostered in poverty by a pair of sisters, and rarely saw her mother.
+She found community with the Wandervogel, a German youth nature movement.
+She also read voraciously through the books in her local library, and upon reading Freud at 16, concluded she wanted to be a psychologist.
+However her lack of an academic high school education made that impossible.
 She married Robert Arnold and moved to Prague.
 She sat-in on psychology classes at Charles University where she was employed as a secretary.
 In 1928, the Arnolds left Czechoslovakia and immigrated to Canada.
-Arnold had three children: Joan, Margaret, and Katherine.
-Robert and Magda separated in 1939.
+They settled in Toronto and had three children: Joan, Margaret, and Katherine.
+Robert and Magda separated in 1935, and as a result Magda decided to pursue education in psychology.

 Arnold studied psychology at the University of Toronto where she graduated with a bachelor's degree in 1939.
-She continued her graduate studies at the University of Toronto, studying the relationship between emotion and muscle tension; she earned her master's degree in 1940, followed by her doctorate in 1942.
+She continued her graduate studies at the University of Toronto, studying the relationship between emotion and muscle tension as well as the emotional effect of adrenaline; she earned her master's degree in 1940, followed by her doctorate in 1942.